SafUmmSul91/Master_Of_None/README.md

     -   #### Frequent User Goals
         #####  As a Frequent User
-        1. I want to check to see if there are any newly projects.
+        1. I want to check to see if there are any new projects.
         2. I want to check to see if there are any new updates.

 <!-->